gammu/gammu/docs/manual/gammu/index.rst

 Converting file formats
 -----------------------

-The formats conversion can done using :option:`savefile` or :option:`convertbackup` command.
+The formats conversion can done using :option:`gammu savefile` or :option:`gammu convertbackup` commands.

 Convert single entry (at position 260) from :ref:`gammu-backup` to vCalendar: